flipstaq/flipstaq/apps/web/README.md

 ## 📄 License

-This project is part of the FlipStaq eCommerce platform.
+This project is part of the Flipstaq eCommerce platform.